Oracle Backend for Microservices and AI

 Delete autoscaler

-Selecting the service from the tree, under a specific application, you will remove the service deployment, and the active pods will be removed.
+Selecting the workload from the tree, under a specific namespace, you will remove the service deployment, and the active pods will be removed.

 You can get the AdminKey from the APISix configmap, using a kubectl command: